TotalTechGeek/nspdh/readme.md

 **Before clicking off, don't worry, I didn't make the amateur mistake of just selecting a random prime.**

-After thoroughly researching Discrete Log Cryptography and contacting a few people who have written on the topic, I disagreed with a few "design" and measurement decisions early cryptographers made a few decades ago.
-Let me give provide background:
+After thoroughly researching Discrete Log Cryptography and contacting a few people who have written on the topic, I disagreed with a few "design" and measurement decisions earlier cryptographers made a few decades ago.

-The Discrete Logarithm problem has quite a few attacks, while the well known attacks focus mostly on the prime modulus, there are attacks that rely solely upon the largest factor of the prime modulus - 1.
+The Discrete Logarithm problem has quite a few attack algorithms, while most of the well known attacks focus mostly on the modulus, there are attacks that rely solely upon the largest prime factor of the modulus - 1.
 The specific algorithm is called the [Pohlig-Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm).

-Since the general consensus was that you should measure the strength of a cyclic group by the size of the modulus, early cryptographers made the decision to try to "maximize" the strength of the modulus against this algorithm for any given modulus.
-This led to them using "Safe-Primes", which exist in the form 2p+1, where p is a random prime.
+Since at the time the general consensus was that you should measure the strength of a cyclic group by the size of the modulus, cryptographers made the decision to attempt to "maximize" the strength of the cyclic group against this attack for any given modulus.
+This led to them using "Safe-Primes", which exist in the form 2p+1, where p is a prime.

-This effectively guarantees that the largest factor will be as close as it possibly can be at any given bit size (just one bit off).
+This effectively guarantees that the largest prime factor will be at a minimal distance from the modulus, "maximizing" the cyclic group's strength.

-Clever thinking, right? . . .

-Well, kinda.
-Maybe. *Not really...*

-They're actually looking at the problem **backwards**, but we'll be getting to that.
-This was a really good idea when Diffie-Hellman keys were 256 and 512 bits, when a larger gap dramatically impacted the security.
-Those kinds of primes are also much denser in those ranges.
-But as we're finding that these primes are quite sparse at larger sizes, maybe it's time to consider that this isn't the best approach after all.
+The problem is that they were actually looking at the problem **backwards**.
+This was a really good idea when Diffie-Hellman moduli were 256 and 512 bits, when a slightly larger gap dramatically impacted the security.
+Safe primes are also much more dense in those ranges.
+But as we're finding that safe primes are quite sparse at larger sizes, it might be time to consider another approach.

-You see, the size of the largest factor of the modulus prime-1 is in a sense the lower bound of the cyclic group's security, since it will always be smaller than the modulus prime itself.
-The standard ideology uses a bit of a top-down approach, where it focuses all the attention solely the upper-bound and sets harsh restrictions for everything below it.
+The size of the largest factor of the modulus-1 is the lower bound of the cyclic group's security, since it will always be smaller than the modulus prime itself.
+The standard ideology currently uses a bit of a top-down approach, that generates a modulus with a minimal distance from the factor.

 It's backwards, and once you reverse your thinking, an alternative approach becomes obvious.